Mondo New York

 Mondo New York is a 1988 Mondo film directed by Harvey Nikolai Keith.
 The documentary film was inspired by the 1963 movie Mondo Cane.

 Overview

 Mondo New York examines the lives and activities of Manhattan performance artists, and features Joey Arias and Rick Aviles.
 A number of New York City denizens appear in various sketches, each linked by a young woman's exploration of the city.
 Other performers include Charlie Barnett, Joe Coleman, Phoebe Legere, Karen Finley, Lydia Lunch, Veronica Vera, Frank Moore, and Ann Magnuson.
-The film was produced by Night Flight creator Stuart S. Shapiro.
+The film was produced by Stuart S. Shapiro.